 – Applying everything to the swing and straight 8th feel

 – Using a keyboard split with piano and organ sounds

 Most keyboardists today do not have access to a real Hammond organ but modern digital technology has done a great job at re-creating the organ sound.
 Examples will be given on both a Hammond organ and a digital keyboard throughout this course.

 We are using 9 ‘originals’ songs for examples in this course.
 All of them are accessible as a practice loop with the keyboard parts muted in the KEYBOARD PRACTICE LOOPS section.
 It is highly recommended that you jam along with these to practice any of the concepts you are learning.
 They will challenge you to play in different keys with different feels.
 The loops can be slowed down to 75% of their original speed.

 Each lesson has a PDF file or two that show various concepts in standard notation.
 Because this music is primarily shared and taught orally, it’s not absolutely essential that you view the PDF’s but even to a beginning level music reader, they will be very helpful.

-Lastly, don’t forget, as explained in the “How To Practice” intro video, make sure you have your notebook ready to go.
+Lastly, don’t forget, as explained in the “Practice Tips” intro video, make sure you have your notebook ready to go.
 Time to learn!